 In Mutual Banking, Greene set forth his organizational model for free, cooperative banks.
 Any group of private individuals could cooperate to form a mutual bank, which would issue monetized credit in the form of private banknotes, against any form of marketable collateral the membership was willing to accept.
 Membership in the bank and receipt of credit were conditioned on willingness to accept the notes as tender.
-Such a bank could issue credit to its members at the labor cost of handling the transaction-less solution as teaching the Mrs. Grundys of the world not to be so stiff-necked and easily offended.
+Such a bank could issue credit to its members at the labor cost of handling the transaction-less than one per cent.
+A large membership would be necessary before starting, in order to provide security, insure a wide variety of participating trades, and avoid the problem of large accumulations of unspent notes.
+In addition to the issue of money against marketable commodities, Greene at one point even suggested that some memberships might be willing to issue credit against future income; but that idea was not echoed anywhere else.
+[Mutual Banking 74]